flo199213/Hoverboard-Firmware-Hack-Gen2/README.md

 #### Hardware

 The HOVER-1 Ultra has two sepparate motor controller boards, usually configured as a master and a slave with a USART Serial port passing commands and data back and forth.

 There is a sets of pads that can be used to program the processor using a ST-Link/V2.

 There is also a set of pads that can be used for a remote monitor /control port.

 ---

 #### Flashing

 The firmware is built with Keil (free up to 32KByte).
 To build the firmware, open the Keil project file (includes in repository).

-- If you never flashed your mainboard before, the controller is locked.
-To unlock the flash, use STM32 ST-LINK Utility or openOCD.
+- If the controller boards contain the original firmware, they will need to be unlocked.
+To do this, use the STM32 ST-LINK Utility.
-- To flash the STM32, use the STM32 ST-LINK Utility as well, ST-Flash utility or Keil by itself.
+- To flash the STM32, use the STM32 ST-LINK Utility, or use Keil and run the code in debug mode, which will download the code first.
 - Hold the powerbutton while flashing the firmware, as the controller releases the power latch and switches itself off during flashing